Privacy Policy

 We may also use tracking technologies to determine whether you have read, clicked on, or forwarded certain email communications we send to you so that we can make our communications more helpful and interesting.
 If you do not wish us to confirm whether you have opened, clicked on or forwarded our communications, you will need to unsubscribe, as it is not possible for us to send these emails without tracking enabled.
 Registered subscribers can update their communication preferences at any time by contacting us, or you can unsubscribe following the instructions in the individual email communications you receive from us.

 We may modify or amend this Cookie Notice from time to time at our discretion.
-When we make changes to this notice, we will amend the revision date at the top of this page, and such modified or amended Cookie Notice shall be effective as to you and your information as of that revision date.
+When we make changes to this notice, we will amend the revision date, and such modified or amended Cookie Notice shall be effective as to you and your information as of that revision date.

 We encourage you to periodically review this Cookie Notice to be informed about how we are using cookies.